robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 4. Next line:

    ```
-   COPY . /app
+   COPY . .
    ```

-   This says "Copy all the files in my current folder on my drive into the `/app` directory in the image."
+   This says "Copy all the files in my current folder on my drive into the current directory in the image."

 4. Another line: